Barents Pride

 “Evgeny” left Russia after the start of the full-scale invasion of Ukraine and now lives in an EU country.
 He is deeply worried about his friends in the queer community:

-“I worry about my friends who are part of the queer community just like me,” the activist shared his feelings.
+“I worry about my friends who are part of the queer community just like me,” the activist shared their feelings.
 “I also know how difficult it is for my transgender friends now, especially with receiving medical support.
 But it is quite difficult to fight mentally and physically with the aggressor that Russia is.
-Sometimes it seems that you can’t go on any longer, but there’s still hope."
+Sometimes it seems that you can’t go on any longer, but there’s still hope.

-"I think this is a great initiative, because there is not much support for Russian queer people.
+think this is a great initiative, because there is not much support for Russian queer people.
 There are not many such initiatives, so it is great that there is Barents Pride.”

 The festival featured an exhibition with works by artists from Russia.
 It opened with a performance of a Russian poetess reading her poems.
 Her name cannot be disclosed as the artist returns to Russia after the festival.